Louis Auguste Le Tonnelier de Breteuil: Appointment as Prime Minister

 As France became increasingly unstable, Breteuil retired to his château in Dangu.
 Though Breteuil was disgusted with French politics at the time, he remained absolutely loyal to the Monarchy, despite his liberal views on social culture.
 He complained that "anybody who dares to stand up for the old ways is despised" and claimed that "we are rushing like madmen to our destruction".

 Breteuil was contacted by conservative members of the queen's circle in 1789.
-He agreed to become Prime Minister once they had ousted Jacques Necker from the post.
+He agreed to become Chief minister once they had ousted Jacques Necker from the post.
 Necker was popular, but royalists saw him as a dangerous publicity-seeker and a radical.
 A carefully orchestrated plan was drawn-up by Breteuil, the duchesse de Polignac, the King's brother the comte d'Artois and with the support of Marie-Antoinette.
 However, unable to restrain his hatred for Necker, the comte d'Artois rushed ahead with the plan too early.
 Necker was dismissed weeks before Breteuil believed he should be.
-Breteuil was appointed Prime Minister on 12 July 1789.
+Breteuil was appointed Chief minister on 12 July 1789.
 Partly as a result of Necker's dismissal, the Bastille was stormed on 14 July.

 Government in exile

 In such dangerous times, many prominent Royalists were forced to flee France.
 The duchesse de Polignac escaped to Switzerland, and Louis XVI sent the comte d'Artois abroad to save him from assassination.
-Breteuil went first to a spa town in Imperial territory before journeying to Switzerland with the first party of émigrés.
+Breteuil went first to Spa (in present-day Belgium) before journeying to Switzerland with the first party of émigrés.